 - Historical Villain Upgrade: The Movie.
 Being based off of Richard III (a play that makes a point of vilifying one side of a brutal Grey And Grey Civil War and whitewashing the other) made it inevitable, but the film goes beyond.
 Rather than turning Richard into a medieval tyrant, he gets turned into a Nazi.

 - Impaled with Extreme Prejudice: Rivers, from below, in bed.
 It's almost a Shout-Out to Friday the 13th (1980)!

 - Large Ham: Richard himself, though it's played with at times and McKellen manages to give him enough gravitas to avoid making him too cartoonish.
 While he's still the mean-spirited hunching choleric and almost-devilic schemer of Shakespeare's play even in this adaptation, in many scenes, he's also very mischievous, pompous and cheeky in an Affably Evil way.

-- Pragmatic Adaptation: Richard's most famous line is given a particularly clever twist to fit the Setting Update.
+- Richard's most famous line is given a particularly clever twist to fit the Setting Update.
 Rather than being knocked off his horse and calling for another, he's in a jeep that gets its wheels stuck, causing him to lament not being on a horse that could escape the situation.

 - Scenery Porn: Both the sets and the costumes received Oscar nominations.